shipwright-io/community/ships/0043-multi-arch-image-builds.md

 **Phase 2: Fan Out Builds**

 The generated `PipelineRun` will then define a set of Tekton `TaskRuns` that can be run in parallel
-- one for each platform in `spec.output.multiArch.platforms`.
+- one for each platform in `spec.output.platforms`.
 Each `TaskRun` will set the appropriate `nodeSelector` to schedule the build on a node with the appropriate `kubernetes.io/os` and `kubernetes.io/arch` label.